fragglet/sdl-sopwith/README.md

+This is just a test to see if Emscripten build is deploying PR versions too

 SDL Sopwith is a port of the game "Sopwith", which was originally by BMB Compuscience Canada.
 The original author David L. Clark has kindly released the source code under the GNU GPL.